denoland/demo-styles/src/reference.md

   Inline anchor tags [appear like this](/) without any additional css.

   Button styles are available to use direclty on button elements or by adding a class to an anchor element.
+You can also use [utility classes](#utility-classes) to style other elements as buttons if appropraite

 ```html
 <button>Button</button>